angelodian/angelodian.github.io/projects/gemination.md

 ---

 ### References

+<a id="ref-deiacovo2025"></a>De Iacovo, V., Dian, A., & Hajek, J. (2025).
+The perception of gemination in Italian by first-language speakers in Italy and heritage and second-language speakers in Australia. *Phonetica, 82*(5). https://doi.org/10.1515/phon-2025-0012

+<a id="ref-dian2024"></a>Dian, A., Hajek, J., & Fletcher, J. (2024).
+Cross-regional patterns of obstruent voicing and gemination: The case of Roman and Veneto Italian. *Languages, 9*(12), 383. https://doi.org/10.3390/languages9120383

+<a id="ref-dian2023"></a>Dian, A., Hajek, J., & Fletcher, J. (2023).
+Preaspiration in Italian voiceless geminate and singleton stops.
+In *Proceedings of the 20th International Congress of Phonetic Sciences* (pp. 888–892).
+Prague, Czech Republic.

 <a id="ref-altamimi2018"></a>Al-Tamimi, J., & Khattab, G. (2018).
 Acoustic correlates of the voicing contrast in Lebanese Arabic singleton and geminate stops. *Journal of Phonetics, 71*, 306–325. https://doi.org/10.1016/j.wocn.2018.09.010